Set up a UKG connector

 Scroll to the top of the page and click Save.

 A new password is generated for the service account.
-Make a careful note of this password, we’ll use it in Step 4 along with the service account’s username.
+Make a careful note of this password.

 Locate your service endpoint